Folklore34/CRISPER-identify/README.md

 Test data
 ----
-Totally,102 positive samples were collected and the composition of positive samples are listed below.
+Totally,102 positive samples were collected and the composition of negative samples are listed below.
 >* BEST (18)
 >* Proteins to be validated (7)
 >* TnpB (59)